conceptsandtraining/doil/README.md

 * `doil delete <instance_name>` deletes an instance you do not need anymore
 * `doil status` lists the current running doil instances
 * `doil exec <instance_name> <cmd>` executes a bash command inside the instance
+* `doil sut` (alias for `doil instances:set-update-token`) Sets an update token as an environment variable.
+This is cross-checked during instance updates via the browser

 See `doil instances:<command> --help` for more information